AnujaWavdhane3287/CS584_ML_Project1/README.md

 This project implements a Lasso (L1-regularized) linear regression model using the **homotopy algorithm**, which incrementally builds a sparse solution path by adjusting the active feature set.
 Additionally, it supports **online updates**, allowing the model to incrementally learn from new samples without retraining from scratch.

-**Use cases:**
-- Sparse regression on high-dimensional data
-- Online learning (streaming data updates)
-- Feature selection when multicollinearity is present

----

 ## Repository Structure

 ```